-Why companies need CRM?
+Why do companies need CRM?

 Managing relationships and interactions with customers is a topical task for any scale of business – both large- and medium-sized companies, local small ventures, and even startups.
 Customer service and support, discount campaigns, personalized offers – all of it is backed up by CRM systems that are created specifically for optimization of business interactions with their clients.
 In terms of organizing, it embraces such processes as direct clients’ problem-solving, sales monitoring and accelerating, client’s behavior forecast, and analysis of all the data gathered.
 The info is gathered from companies’ websites, apps, social media pages, and other sources where the clients voluntarily share their info (like phone number, e-mail, name, and surname).
 Without CRM, you would have to keep manual notes about the clients.
 That is a thing of the past, although many businesses of small scale choose to use Excel tables to keep track of emails, numbers, and personalized data.
 The inconveniences are: